- Dogs suitable for experienced owners

 - Chatty and vocal dog

-Thought to be one of the oldest of Ireland's native breeds, used as a watchdog and for pest control, the Irish Terrier dog breed originates from the Cork area of the country.
-Once known as the Irish Red Terrier, to avoid confusion between other Irish terrier breeds, this dog is also known as the Red Devil and was used as a messenger dog in the First World War.
-His exact origins are not known, but he probably developed from the old black and tan terrier
+The Irish Terrier is the oldest of the four Irish terrier breeds and was used as a watchdog and for pest control in the Cork area.
+They would happily take on everything from rats to badgers.
+They appealed to all walks of life and were kept by both commoners and nobility.
+Once known as the Irish Red Terrier, to avoid confusion between other Irish terrier breeds, this dog was also known as the Red Devil and was used as a messenger dog in the First World War where their bravery and tenacity became legendary.
+The breed’s exact origins are not known, but probably developed from the old black and tan terrier crossed with other local dogs.

 Irish Terrier dogs are generally robust, healthy dogs.
 They do have a recognised hereditary condition called hyperkeratosis, where the footpads crack, however careful breeding means that this is now rare.

-Your Irish Terrier's diet needs to have the right balance of all the main nutrient groups including a constant supply of fresh water.
+The Irish Terrier needs to have a balanced diet including all the main nutrient groups and a constant supply of fresh water.
 It's also important to conduct regular body condition scores to ensure you keep your dog in ideal shape and remember to feed him at least twice daily and in accordance with the feeding guidelines of his particular food.

-The harsh, wiry topcoat is straight and lies flat, and there is a softer, finer undercoat.
+The harsh, wiry topcoat of the Irish Terrier is straight and lies flat, and there is a softer, finer undercoat.
 A brush through a couple of times a week will be needed, and the coat will also need to be handstripped (where the dead hair is plucked out) two or three times a year.